Know The Law

 Grandchildren's Rights in Grandfather's Property

-Whether or not the grandchildren are legally entitled to the grandfather's property depends on the applicable inheritance legislation.
+Whether the grandchildren are legally entitled to the grandfather's property depends on the applicable inheritance legislation.
 The fact that India does not have a unified system of inheritance laws must always be kept in mind.
 Different personal laws regarding succession and inheritance are applicable depending on the faith.

 The grandchildren's rights to his grandfather's property rely on the kind of property he owned.
 How the property was managed, i.e., whether it is self-acquired, ancestral, or jointly owned.
-When the ownership is defined, the next question is whether a will is created for a self-acquired property.
+When ownership is defined, the next question is whether a will is created for a self-acquired property.

 Laws of Inheritance and Succession in India